08 November . 2017

 Elyson, a master-planned community in Katy, has donated 25 pre-lit, 6.5-foot Christmas trees to Trees of Hope Katy, an organization created to provide new Christmas trees for Katy residents whose homes were affected by Hurricane Harvey.

 “Elyson is our fourth community in Katy, where we have been active since Cinco Ranch began development in 1991.
-We feel deep roots in Katy, and we wanted to support a group that’s making a small but meaningful contribution to helping people recover from Hurricane Harvey,” said Heather Gustafson, marketing director for Newland Communities, the developer of Elyson.
+We feel deep roots in Katy, and we wanted to support a group that’s making a small but meaningful contribution to helping people recover from Hurricane Harvey,” said Heather Gustafson, marketing director for Newland, the developer of Elyson.

 Through November 16, Katy residents can apply to receive a 4-foot or 6.5-foot Christmas trees, and local individuals and companies can donate trees to Trees of Hope Katy.

 To request a tree, Katy residents are asked to send an email to firstname.lastname@example.org, including their name, physical address, email address, and phone number.